pgaudit/pgaudit_analyze/README.md

 pgAudit Analyze is intended to be run as a daemon process.

 This will store the data in the --log-database with one schema per database.
-The schema name's need to be in this format: (database name).
+The schema name's need to be in this format: (--socket-path)_(database name).
 ```
 ./pgaudit_analyze --daemon --port=5432 --socket-path=localhost --log-file=/path/to/pgaudit_analyze.log --user=pgaudit_etl --log-server=localhost --log-database=pgaudit --log-port=5432 /path/to/log/files
 ```